AorsiniYT/vita-moonlight/README.md

 Vita Moonlight is a PlayStation Vita port of Moonlight, with major improvements for usability, pairing, device management, and now advanced touch and multitouch support.

 ## Highlights

+**Advanced Host Management:** Manage paired hosts with:
+  - Change host name
+  - Change host IP
+  - Delete hosts
+  - Force connection even if host is not shown as online
 - **L1/R1 and L2/R2 Swap:** You can now swap the functions of the L1/R1 and L2/R2 buttons from the settings menu for greater comfort and customization.
 - **Gamepad Type Selection:** Choose whether you want the buttons and interface to behave as an Xbox or PlayStation controller, directly from the settings menu.